Unterburg trolleybus turntable

-The Unterburg trolleybus turntable (Drehscheibe Unterburg) is a disused turntable for trolleybuses in the Solingen district Burg an der Wupper.
+The Unterburg trolleybus turntable (Drehscheibe Unterburg) is a disused turntable for trolleybuses of the Solingen trolleybus system, in the Solingen district Burg an der Wupper, Germany.
 The facility was regularly used by trolleybus line 683, operated by the Stadtwerke Solingen (SWS), until 15 November 2009, but is preserved in working condition.

 The turntable is the last of only four turntables of this type in the world.
 Two more were located in Great Britain: the Christchurch trolleybus turntable (1936 to 1969) and the Longwood trolleybus turntable at Huddersfield (1939 to 1940).
 The fourth trolleybus turntable, in Guadalajara, Mexico, was in use from 1982 to 1983 and from 1985 to 1988.

 Description

 The turning process lasts 45 seconds and is always carried out without passengers on board.
 The turntable is remotely operated by the driver from an adjoining control house.
-The trolley poles are lowered manually before starting the rotation and are reattached to the trolley wires afterwards, with the aid of so-called "threading tufts".
+The trolley poles are lowered manually before starting the rotation and are raised back to the trolley wires afterwards, with the aid of so-called "threading tufts".